 The General Conditions statements will indicate any applicable embargo periods or other conditions.
 For publishers with many titles, you may need to refer to the Journal Embargo Period List to confirm the embargo for this specific journal.

-Click on the screenshot below to view a larger version.
+Click on the screenshot below to view a larger version (the interface has since been revised, but the same core information is provided).

 Publishers often make distinctions between three primary versions of a manuscript when detailing the archive or deposit rights retained by authors: the pre-print, the post-print and the publishers version.